-The summer hiring season is upon us, and following the trends of the last few years, this summer will again be marked by the unique challenges presented by a tight labor market.
-Competition over every single candidate continues to be at the highest levels since the 1960’s, putting gradual upward pressure on wages, benefits, and candidate expectations as businesses attempt to attract new talent and retain existing staff who are increasingly presented with shinier prospects.
+Many employers are experiencing the unique challenges presented by a tight labor market.
+Competition over every single candidate puts gradual upward pressure on wages, benefits, and candidate expectations as businesses attempt to attract new talent and retain existing staff who are increasingly presented with shinier prospects.

-We’ve written a number of articles throughout this labor crunch with strategies and ideas for addressing the associated challenges.
+We’ve written a number of articles with strategies and ideas for addressing the associated challenges.
 For a quick recap, here’s a few must-reads:

 - Tips to Improve Applicant Flow